GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Email startup Superhuman debuts a cheaper $10/mo tier for students and academics
+  - Curly the curling robot throws stones like a pro
      <hr/>

-      - *Email startup Superhuman has been lauded by plenty in the tech community as a simpler and faster way to navigate email, but at $30 per month, the service’s hefty subscription price has been out of reach for plenty of potential users.
-Today, the startup is tak…*
+      - *Robots have shown themselves to excel at any number of sports and activities, though they do best when they have a single task.
+Fortunately some sports, such as curling, consist mostly of one task, and Korean researchers have made a robot that throws the ston…*

-  - Kard raises another $3.5 million for its challenger bank for teens
+  - Top 20 iOS homescreen customization apps reach 5.7M installs after iOS 14 release
       <hr/>

-      - *French startup Kard has added $3.5 million (€3 million) to its seed round.
-The company already raised the same amount last year, which means that Kard has raised $7 million (€6 million) in total for its seed round.
-Founders Future is leading the round, with L…*
+      - *The iOS 14 homescreen customization trend is driving a new set of apps to the top of the App Store charts, and delivering record downloads for sources of inspiration, like Pinterest.
+According to new data from app store market intelligence firm Sensor Tower, …*

-  - Teachers deserve two screens, and Two Screens for Teachers aims to get them just that
+  - Selling a startup can come with an emotional cost
       <hr/>

-      - *The pandemic has caused K-12 classrooms, chaotic at the best of times, to descend into Zoom call chaos.
-What’s more, thousands of teachers who must wrangle this new, weird system are doing so with just a single monitor, making it difficult to see their studen…*
+      - *Every founder dreams of building a substantial company.
+For those who make it through the myriad challenges, it typically results in an exit.
+If it’s through an acquisition, that can mean cashing in your equity, paying back investors and rewarding long-time e…*

-  - Google Maps gets a COVID-19 layer
+  - Fundraising lessons from David Rogier of MasterClass
       <hr/>

-      - *Google today announced an update to Google Maps that will bring a new COVID-19 layer to the service to help you better understand the number of cases in a given area.
-With the pandemic continuing to spread in many countries — and ahead of what many fear will …*
+      - *Conventional wisdom says your company should be up and running and have some traction before you raise, but MasterClass co-founder David Rogier says entrepreneurs should try to raise funds before launching.*

-  - Spain's top court rejects Glovo's classification of couriers as self-employed
+  - Email startup Superhuman debuts a cheaper $10/mo tier for students and academics
       <hr/>

-       - *Glovo, a Spain-based delivery platform startup, is facing legal disruption in its home market after the country’s Supreme Court ruled against its classification of delivery couriers as ‘autonomous’ (i.e. self employed) — finding riders are instead in a labour…*
+       - *Email startup Superhuman has been lauded by plenty in the tech community as a simpler and faster way to navigate email, but at $30 per month, the service’s hefty subscription price has been out of reach for plenty of potential users.
+Today, the startup is tak…*

 <br />